 English is a very rich language.
 So rich that there are often groups of words which are similar, but with subtle (or sometimes not so subtle) differences.
 This article is an attempt to catalog some of these groups, with descriptions of the differences, and tips for using the correct word.

-In spoken English, it can be difficult to distinguish between these words, as most are homophones; though there are exceptions, such as loose and lose, which use different sounds for the "s."
+In spoken English, it can be difficult to distinguish between these words, as most are homophones; though there are exceptions, such as loose and lose, which use different sounds for the "s;" or accuracy and precision, which are completely different (and unrelated) words.
 In written English, the differences are critical, and using the correct word will make your work stand out.

 Copyright © 2025 Jim Hamilton.
 All rights reserved.